Developer Profile

 Not all games developed by Intelligent Systems are published by Nintendo.
 Cubivore: Survival of the Fittest (which was co-developed by Intelligent Systems) was published by Atlus in North America; Intelligent Systems also developed various Dragon Quest games, which were published by Square Enix.

-Developed Games
+Developed Titles

 Fire Emblem: Three Houses